Interest tax relief

 Interest tax relief for business purposes

-Interest tax relief will also continue to be given for interest incurred for the following purposes:
+Interest tax relief can be claimed for the following purposes:

-- interest on loans used for acquiring capital items used by an employee wholly and exclusively in earning the profits and earnings of an employment or office
+- interest on loans used to buy plant and machinery used by an employee wholly and exclusively in earning the profits and earnings of an employment or office

-- interest on loans used for acquiring, in whole or in part, a trade, profession or vocation, or the share capital of a trading company, whether in Jersey or elsewhere
+- interest on loans used for acquiring a trade, a share in a partnership or a controlling interest in a trading company, whether in Jersey or elsewhere